-1. Obtain the following materials (Fig. 6).

-- a.
-4 bottles of drinking water containing 500ml (16.9 fl oz) each.
+- 1. Obtain the following materials (Fig. 6). - a.
+4 bottles of drinking water containing 500ml (16.9 fl oz) each. - b.

-- b.
 A 100-count box of sugar packets with each packet containing 3 grams of sugar.
-The amount of sugar is specified on the box where nutrition information is listed.

-- c.
-Felt tip marker.
+The amount of sugar is specified on the box where nutrition information is listed. - c.
+Felt tip marker. - d.

-- d.
 TC or ATC refractometer.

-- e.
+e.
 A clean, soft, lint-free cloth.

-2. Carefully remove 5 capfuls of water from each bottle to allow room for addition of the sugar.
+2. Carefully remove 5 capfuls of water from each bottle to allow room for the addition of sugar.

-3. Clearly label each bottle with one of the following designations: 0 packs, 5 packs, 10 packs, 20 packs.
+3. Clearly label each bottle with one of the following designations: 0, 5, 10, 20.
 Marking the bottle and cap using a permanent marker will maintain the identity of the bottle contents.
 Count out the correct number of sugar packets and place them in front of the bottle with the corresponding number.

-4. Hold the packets up to the light to make sure contents are fairly uniform.
+4. Hold the sugar packets up to the light to make sure contents are uniform.
 Although the box may indicate that each sugar packet contains 3 grams of sugar, we found there was a lot of variability in the actual weight of the sugar packets (Figs. 7 and 8).
 Carefully pour the contents of the specified number of sugar packets into each bottle.
-The bottle marked with 5 sugar packets will receive five sugar packets, etc.
+The bottle marked with 5 will receive 5 sugar packets, etc. 5.
+Secure the cap and vigorously shake each bottle until the sugar is completely dissolved.
+At the end of this step, four bottles containing 0, 5, 10, and 20 packets of sugar make your calibration test kit.